sykeben/Adventure/Readme.txt

 reach the goal, and escape.
 You have
 3 lives, each which can be lost in battle.
 Good luck!

+======== SYSTEM REQUIREMENTS ========

+       It has to be playable...

+"Woah!
+A game this simple has system requirements?" you may ask, & indeed it does.
+All you need is a compatible version of the Java runtime, and an
+ANSI-compliant console to run the game in.
+For the best experience, make sure the color scheme of your console has dark background colors and bright foreground colors.

 ============ USER INPUT =============